Alice Wilkinson is an actor, director, and teaching artist based in Wyoming.

-Alice holds an MFA in Acting from Louisiana State University and a BA in Geography and Theater from Mount Holyoke College, with additional training from the University of St. Andrews, the National Theater School of Ireland, the Martha Graham School, LaGuardia High School of the Performing Arts, and the United Nations International School.
-Alice has certifications in Tectonic Theater Project’s “Moment Work” and the Seven Pillars Acting Technique.
-Alice has taught classes and workshops at the Wyoming Shakespeare Conservatory, Kentucky Shakespeare Festival, Texas Shakespeare Festival, and Louisiana State University.
+Alice holds an M.F.A. in Acting from Louisiana State University and a B.A. in Geography and Theatre from Mount Holyoke College, with additional training from the University of St. Andrews, the National Theatre School of Ireland, LaGuardia High School of the Performing Arts, and the United Nations International School.

 Headshots